Christina Butler, President

 Mr. Khan is an Ohio civil rights, employment, and consumer protection law attorney.
 He is the Secretary of the U.S. Lahore Ahmadiyya Islamic Society and periodical editor of The Light and Islamic Review.
 He has a passion for theology and comparative religious studies.
 Mr. Khan is a former president of the Interfaith Center for Peace and an active participant in various Islamic and interfaith programs throughout the country.
 He holds a Bachelor of Arts from Simon-Fraser University, a law degree from the University of Windsor, and an LLM from Case Western Reserve University.

 Mr. Soliman has been actively involved for over 20 years in the Central Ohio Muslim community.
 Born and raised in Libya, he came to the United States in 1981 to attend school.
 He became involved with Horizon Prison Initiative in 2004 as an Outside Brother volunteer and then as the Muslim Faith Representative.
-Currently, he is Treasurer of Horizon.
-Mr. Soliman is an active member of the Noor Cultural Center in Dublin, Ohio.
+Mr. Soliman is a board member of the Noor Cultural Center in Dublin, Ohio.
 He is also a soccer enthusiast and former president of the Hilliard Bradley High School Athletic Boosters.
+He is the former Chairman of Libyan International Relief Fund and Co-Owner of Panel Town and Floors.
+He is married and has two sons.

 Thomas B. Weihe